SeekingFor/jfniki/readme.txt

 **IDEA: Fix automatic "freenet:..." link detection.  legit scheme://rest parsing is
         built into creole parser, but freenet links don't use a standard scheme url. grrrrrr...
         0) Preprocess?
 1) hack creole parser [Not sure this is worth it.]
-**IDEA: Staking.  add a biss message that says "I say this version is good"
-      not "I published this version".
-Add feedback in UI to show how many nyms staked a given version.
 [PUNT: SFA provided toadlet code.] **IDEA: Toadlet based plugin that redirects to
                                    jfniki (i.e. to get on menu) [not sure this is possible] *IDEA: Support links to other wikis. e.g.:b fniki://nntp/group/name[/SSK@some_version]